-Palm trees (Arecaceae) are tropical to sub-tropical plants that come in a wide range of shapes and sizes.
+Palm trees (family Arecaceae) are tropical to sub-tropical plants that come in a wide range of shapes and sizes.
 They have a few anatomical characteristics in common, one of the chief of which are the leaves.
 The foliage is called the palm tree frond.
 Most palms grow fronds from the crown (or top) of the plant.
 The fronds are one major identifying device, second only to the type of trunk the plant grows.
 Despite there being over 3,000 palm species, including many that grow fruit, palm leaves come in only four main types or structures: pinnate, palmate, bipinnate and entire.

 How Palm Tree Fronds Grow